mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 > * Azure CLI: Install Azure CLI (version 2.0.67 or higher) on the Jenkins server.
 > * Sample Application Code can be found at my Github Repository [HERE](https://github.com/mfkhan267/jenkins_on_azure2024.git)

+Note: You may use the sample pipeline as is and *NO* further changes are required in the pipeline
+Note: If you plan to fork the above repository into your github account, you need to change the link to the github repostory to point to your github account

 # Create an Azure Service Principal

 Automated tools like Jenkins, Terraform and others that use Azure services should always have restricted permissions to ensure that Azure resources are secure.
 Therefore, instead of having applications sign in as a fully privileged user, Azure offers service principals.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools.
 This identity is used to access Azure resources.